GWC-DCMB/curriculum-notebooks/paper/paper.md

 Switching off in this way helps both partners assume equal responsibility for the project workload, but more importantly it enables improved knowledge transfer through peer-to-peer learning.
+The culmination of the project is a presentation to peers, instructors, and family members.
+Through this process learners gain hands-on experience coding, cleaning data, performing statistical analyses, creating informative data visualizations, and communicating their results to others.

 In addition to our coding curriculum, another key component of our programming is hosting women guest speakers from diverse fields across academia and